shivani-7024/KYC_Varification/README.md

 ## Features

+- **Document Verifica

-- **Document Verification:** Enter document numbers for validation with Firestore.
+tion:** Enter document numbers for validation with Firestore.
 - **OTP Authentication:** Secure email-based OTP system to verify the user.
 - **Firestore Integration:** Real-time data fetching from Firestore to validate documents.
 - **Email Integration:** Uses JavaMail API to send OTPs to users for verification.